Thursday, September 22, 2016

 2016 September 10, Saturday, Oka Kapassa, British Car Show &🎂🎂🎂 Birthday at Pond Springs

-The parking below looked to be full so I had to walk down the hill to view the cars.
+The parking lot below looked full, so I had to walk down the hill to view the cars.

-The cars that were in the British car show were parked in the shade near the bank of the Tennessee River.
+The cars at the British car show were parked in the shade near the bank of the Tennessee River.

-The first row of cars was facing the Tennessee River so I walked along the sidewalk taking pictures.
-When the front row ended I walked back through the grass to view the second row of British cars.
+The first row of cars faced the Tennessee River, so I walked along the sidewalk, taking pictures.
+When the front row ended, I walked back through the grass to view the second row of British cars.

 Jaguar